Introduction and Subjects

 - Aesthetic: To encourage pupils to appreciate and evaluate form and movement as well as giving them the opportunity to express their creative ability.

-There are five full-time Physical Education specialists in the Department, who are very well supported by three qualified Post Graduate Sports Assistants.
+There are six full-time Physical Education specialists in the Department, who are very well supported by a sports professional and two qualified Post Graduate Sports Assistants.
 Compulsory PE lessons are integrated within the academic timetable in the lower and middle school, giving individual pupils, especially the less able, access to specialist teaching.
-Within PE lessons a wide and balanced range of activities is offered, including, amongst others, net/wall sports, gymnastic and athletic activities, health related fitness, climbing, strength & conditioning, swimming and lifesaving.
+Within PE lessons a wide and balanced range of activities is offered, including, amongst others, net/wall sports, gymnastic and athletic activities, health related fitness / strength & conditioning, swimming and lifesaving.
 Details on individual sports may be found under the Other Half.

 Further information about the PE department curriculum can be found in the curriculum documents available for download on the main curriculum page.